INS Nirupak (J20)

 INS Nirupak (J20) (Hindi: निरूपक lit.
-Indicator) is a Sandhayak-class hydrographic survey ship in the Indian Navy.
+Indicator) was a Sandhayak-class hydrographic survey ship in the Indian Navy.
 The ship was built by Garden Reach Shipbuilders & Engineers and commissioned into the Indian navy at Visakhapatnam naval base in 1985 under Eastern Naval Command.

+The third ship in the class Nirupak was decommissioned after 38 years of service on 29 January 2024 in Visakhapatnam.

 Equipment

 The ship is equipped with ROV, AUV & USV.
 Apart from a helicopter and Bofors 40 mm gun for self defense, the ship is also equipped with four survey motor boats and two small boats.
 Nirupak is the second ship to have been indigenously designed and constructed, commissioned after INS Sandhayak under the Sandhayak class.
 As a hospital ship, Nirupak has taken part in disaster relief exercises.
 On a goodwill mission in 2010 the ship visited Trincomalee Port.

 Tasks

 The primary tasks of INS Nirupak include hydrographic surveys, nautical chart preparation, cartography & training.
 The ship also has disaster relief capabilities because it can operate as a hospital.